Navigate

 No effect on boys’ education

-Increasing annual adult female income by US$7.70 (10% of average rural annual household income) while holding male income constant increased the fraction of surviving girls by one percentage point and improved educational attainment by approximately 0.5 years (Qian 2008, Tables III–V).[1]
-Critically, an increase in the value of all cash crops — those not especially favoring male or female labor — had no effect on sex-specific survival or educational attainment.
-The effect operates through the change in relative income shares, not total household income.
+Increasing annual adult female income by US$7.70 (10% of average rural annual household income) while holding male income constant increased the fraction of surviving girls by one percentage point and improved educational attainment by approximately 0.5 years (Qian 2008, Tables III–IV).[1]Increases in gender-neutral cash-crop value did not produce the same pattern.
+In this setting, the evidence points to the composition of household income—not merely its level—as an important mechanism.

 Method & Data